bilgino/angularforddd/README.md

 };
 ```

-The data mapper is associated in the repository to elaborate the appropriate model schema.
+The data mapper is associated in the repository to elaborate the appropriate (view or domain) model schema.

 **» Translator pattern (Mapping VM to DM and vice versa, XMapper.toXY)**<br/>

 @TODO [text]
 @TODO [image]

-**» REST, HATEOAS & CO. **<br/>
+**» REST, HATEOAS & CO.**<br/>

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses
 all layers (data flows up and down the stack).
 If the domain layer has been replicated to the client-side, we possibly need to transform the